svdoever/ai-writer/apps/create-ai-writer-project/README.developers.md

 npm login
 ```

-To publish the package `create-ai-writer`execute the following command:
+To publish the package `create-ai-writer-project` execute the following command:

 ```bash
 npm publish